Recognition of Airworthiness Authorities

 4.6.6.
 Granting Recognition

 4.6.6.1.
-After the onsite review has been completed, the TAA (DTAES 2 staff) will complete the recognition file by preparing a final justification report, a Recognition Letter and a Certificate for the TAA’s signature.
+After the onsite review has been completed, the TAA (DTAES 2 staff) will complete the recognition file by preparing a final justification report, a Recognition letter, and a Certificate for the TAA’s signature.
+If the OAA conducts the Operational Airworthiness Assessment independent of a TAA recognition, the OAA will prepare either an addendum to the existing justification report, or a stand-alone report for a first-time recognition, in addition to a letter and certificate.

 4.6.6.2.
 The recognition letter will include references to:

-2. the final justification report and the RDIMS number of the project file that contains the completed MARQ sub-sections; and
+2. the final justification report, and the RDIMS number of the project file that contains the completed MARQ and/or Operational Airworthiness Assessment; and

 3. any reference material provided by the MAA/CAA.

 4.6.6.3.
-DTAES 2 staff will then update the Annex A to this Advisory, which lists the AAs recognized by the TAA, as well as any associated limitations or restrictions.
+DTAES 2 staff will then update Annex A to this Advisory, which lists the AAs recognized by the DND/CAF, as well as their scope and any associated limitations or restrictions.

 4.6.7.
 Recognition Sustainment

 4.6.7.1.
-The AA recognition process established by the TAA does not require a scheduled review and renewal of a MAA/CAA.
-A TAA recognition does not expire; however, its ongoing validity is dependent on the TAA being cognisant of any updates to the MAA's/CAA's MARQ responses as a result of changes to their assigned authority or responsibility, organizational construct, or their associated regulations, policies or procedures.
-Although this can be facilitated through the “regulator-to-regulator” relationship that the recognition process establishes, the TAA remains responsible for determining whether the extant recognition is current and valid, when it is to be leveraged to accept artefacts or approvals, or otherwise inform interoperability decisions and/or arrangements.
+The DND/CAF recognition process does not require a scheduled review and renewal of a MAA/CAA recognition.
+A DND/CAF recognition does not expire; however, its ongoing validity is dependent on the TAA and OAA being cognisant of any updates to the recognized MAA's/CAA's MARQ and/or Operational Airworthiness Assessment responses as a result of changes to their assigned authority or responsibility, organizational construct, or their associated regulations, policies or procedures.
+Although this can be facilitated through the “regulator-to-regulator” relationship that the recognition process establishes, the TAA and/or OAA remain responsible for determining whether the extant recognition is current and valid, when it is to be leveraged to accept artefacts or approvals, or otherwise inform interoperability decisions and/or arrangements.

 5. Recognized Airworthiness Authorities